mtolly101/Breakout/README.md

 - WASD movement with optional sprint and jump
 - Input is responsive and predictable
 2. Game Objects & Spawning
-- 3 prefabs: The enemy is a drone, The obstacle is a turret, The collectible is an energy cell
+- 3 prefabs: The enemy is a drone, obstacle is a turret, collectible is an energy cell
 - Random time spawning
 3. Game State Management
 - isGameOver boolean controls is game play is active